 13.7 The agreement between the Designer and the Client is governed by Dutch law.
 The parties shall initially try to resolve any dispute in mutual consultation.
-Except where the parties have expressly agreed in writing to arbitration, the court with jurisdiction under the law, or the court in the district where the Designer is established, shall choose
+Unless the parties have expressly agreed to arbitration in writing, the court with jurisdiction according to the law, or the court in the district where the Designer is established, shall be chosen

 March 2021 Filed at the Chamber of Commerce by the BNO.